msuzoagu/dotfiles/README.md

 > Add asdf.sh to your ~/.zshrc with:
 >> `echo -e "\n. $(brew --prefix asdf)/libexec/asdf.sh" >> ${ZDOTDIR:-~}/.zshrc`

-but that path was wrong.
-Runniing `brew info asdf` reveals the current path, which was used to construct `dotfiles/asdf/asdf.zsh`
+Running `brew info asdf` reveals the current path, which was used to construct `dotfiles/asdf/asdf.zsh`

 ## Getting Started